Our Mission and Services

 - Preservation outreach: Activities include celebrating Home Movie Day, Preservation Week, and May Day, and hosting various preservation awareness events with donors and Friends of the Library.

 Preservation Services is dedicated to maximizing the life expectancy and utility of all collections for current and future users of the Library.
-We follow a preservation strategy based on principles of care and stewardship.
+See a listing of Preservation staff, read more about previous internships, or browse recent presentations.